 Kirstin has extensive teaching experience across several universities in Sydney, Australia.

-While she teaches on a range of courses, some more specialised than others, one of her favourite subjects to teach is the ‘Approaches to English Literature’ course at Macquarie University, where she takes pride in awakening and encouraging the excitement and deepening engagement of students as they delve further into the rewards and joys of studying English Literature, and many of her students go on to pursue further units in this field.
-She also enjoys working closely with students to improve their research and writing skills, and she has received many commendations from students for the quality and extent of her individually tailored writing advice.
+Prior to her current role as Director of the Master of Research (MRes) in Macquarie University’s Faculty of Arts, Kirstin taught as a sessional lecturer and tutor in the Department of English at Macquarie University (2009-1019), and as a Lecturer-in-Charge for the School of Arts at the Australian Catholic University, North Sydney (2019).
+In both of these roles, among her favourite subjects to teach were the foundational ‘Approaches to English Literature’ (MQU) and ‘Worlds of Fiction’ (ACU) units.
+Here she took pride in awakening and building the excitement and deepening engagement of students as they delved further into the rewards and joys of studying English Literature, and particularly in finding its relevance to their own lives and contexts, forging new ways of thinking critically and creatively about our world.
+Many of her students expressed their personal connection to and appreciation of these units, and were inspired to pursue further literature units as a result.
+Kirstin also enjoys the process of working closely and individually with students to improve their research and writing skills, and she has received many commendations from students for the quality and extent of her individually tailored writing advice.